 Almost every consumer nowadays does everything by mobile; sending and receiving emails is no exemption.
 In fact, statistics show that 55% of email is now opened on mobile, while 19% on desktops, and 26% via webmail.
 This is based on over a billion email opens each month.
 So keep in mind, no matter how great your content is, if your email is not mobile-compatible, it may end up not being opened at all.

 The subject line is the first thing your prospects would see, so it should be catchy enough to grab their attention.

 Keep your subject line short and sweet.
 Since most emails are now opened on mobile, make sure that your prospects would be able to read the entire subject line with just a glance.
-If the subject line is too wordy, your prospects might just end up skipping your email altogether.
-A study made by Retention Science showed that a subject line with 6-10 words resulted to a more successful open rate.
+If the subject line is too wordy, your prospects might end up skipping your email altogether.
+A study made by Retention Science showed that a subject line with 6-10 words resulted in a more successful open rate.

 Offer something of value.
 Your subject line should give your prospect an idea about what’s inside the email and what they could gain from reading it.
 Don’t make false promises.
 Your email marketing campaign is supposed to strengthen your brand reputation, not ruin it.

 - Stop Selling and Start Providing Massive Value